PaloAltoNetworks/SkilletBuilder/docs/getting_started/github.rst

         path = submodules/ironskillet-components
         url = https://gitlab.com/panw-gse/as/ironskillet-components.git

+When cloning a repository with a submodule, existing submodules will need to be initiated and updated before use.
+To do this, run the following commands:
+    * clone the repository
+    * open the repository
+    * run ``git submodule init``
+    * run ``git submodule update``

 Submodules are tied to a specific commit when initiated, so they will need to be updated to pull the newest content from the submodule repository as needed.
-This can be done using the ``git submodule update`` command.
+This can be done using the ``git submodule update --remote --merge`` command.
 This will update all submodules added within a host repository to the latest commit.